awsdocs/aws-doc-sdk-examples/kotlin/usecases/itemtracker_dynamodb/Readme.md

 ## Create the React front end

 You can create the React SPA that consumes the JSON data returned from the Spring REST API.
 To create the React SPA, you can download files from the following GitHub repository.
 Included in this repository are instructions on how to set up the project.
-For more information, see [Work item tracker web client](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/resources/clients/react/item-tracker/README.md).
+Click the following link to access the GitHub location [Work item tracker web client](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/resources/clients/react/item-tracker/README.md).

 You must modify the **RestService.js** file so that your React requests work with your Java backend.
 Update this file to include this code.